-This page describes how to edit the dashboard title, settings, or individual tiles — and how to delete a dashboard.
-To learn how to create dashboard filters, see this page.
+This page describes how to edit the legacy dashboard title, settings, or individual tiles — and how to delete a legacy dashboard.
+To learn how to create legacy dashboard filters, see the Adding filters to legacy dashboards documentation page.

 Click Done Editing to save your changes.